rdlauer/articles/blues/power-outage/power-outage.md

 **Done?
 Great!** As you saw in that guide, there are a couple of small customizations we can make to the Notehub route to alter the SMS message that gets sent.

-First, let's make sure we _only_ get notified when those `power-outage.qo` Notes come into Notehub.
+First, let's make sure we _only_ get notified when those `power-outage.qo` events are sent to Notehub.
 To do so, make sure to enter `power-outage.qo` in the field provided when configuring the Notehub route:

 ![notehub route notefiles](notehub-route-notefiles.png)